 - reduce the cost of information and data management through reuse and shared infrastructure

-The following implementation advice helps build your agency's capability to meet Digital Continuity 2020 Policy interoperability expectations:
+The following implementation advice helps build your agency's capability to meet the requirements of the Building trust in the public record policy.

 Interoperability key themes help you understand how interoperability is not just a technical fix.
 It also relies on working with your information and data to align your business, security, legal and semantic needs.